tarang27/temp--NIPUN-Lakshya/docs/technical-overview.md

 Resend OTP - sendOTP api is again used for resending the OTP to the mentor.

 #### 2. Hasura GraphQL

+Server URL: .serverUrl("http://206.189.141.93:5001/v1/graphql")   Required Token : AuthorizationInterceptor(token)

+Nipun lakshya app uses Hasura’s API which allows you to conveniently specify authorization and other rules at a model level, and safely expose the GraphQL API to developers inside or outside your organization.

+NL app uses the API to do the following things:

+- Fetch the total visits and grade overviews
+- Schools data related to mentor district block
+- Schools visits data
+- Grade and subjects, Competency levels, Assessment results etc.
+- Overview data for schools

 ------------